-You may not want that kind of crackpot magician performing for your important guests.
+You may not want a crackpot magician performing for your important guests.
 No one except your guests will hold that against you.

 When you pay bargain-basement prices, you risk getting bargain-basement entertainment.
 Or worse, you invite someone to entertain your important guests and receive complaints about “that weirdo magician in every wedding party photo.”

 When I was a DJ in St Louis, there was a cautionary tale of just such an uncouth wedding DJ--he photo bombed as many photos as he could.

 Your event is not centered around the entertainment--the entertainment is about your event.